 African Blue understands that mitigating the risk of modern slavery in our own business and supply chains is a continuous and evolving task.
+Regular internal audits to evaluate contract terms, working conditions and wage records are conducted to ensure that recruitment practices and employment conditions comply with the company's policies.

-Accordingly, African Blue intends to continue to monitor, review and refine its controls throughout 2024 and report on progress in next year's statement.
+African Blue intends to continue to monitor, review and refine its controls throughout 2025 and report on progress in next year's statement.

-Approved by the Board on 14 June 2024
+Approved by the Board on 13 May 2025

-on Van Biljon
+Leon Van Biljon

-Chairperson Date:14 June 2024
+Chairperson

+Date: 15 May 2025